delapuente/gitincouples/alice.md

 You will see the new added files under `Untracked files:`

-You can each one individually or all using a pattern.
+You can add each one individually or all using a pattern.
 This is the most general pattern and will add all the files not yet tracked.

 ```bash
 $ git add .
 ```

-Check what is the state of your files now your have added them:
+Check what is the state of your files now your have added all of them:

 ```bash
 $ git status